linpengcheng/PurefunctionPipelineDataflow/README.md

   - warehouse: the ring

-  - workshop: the functions on both sides of the C/S, and Raw materials (hash diagrams) are transferred to each other through warehouses through interactions.
+  - workshop: the functions on both sides of the C/S, and Raw materials (hash-map) are transferred to each other through warehouses through interactions.

   Therefore, I recommend functions with single hash-map type parameters.